sdauby/credit-pricing/README.md

 Read-only access to these objects is provided by:
-* the containers, in the form of constant reference return values (exceptionally in the form of constant pointer return values to express that a null value is possible),
+* the containers, in the form of constant reference return values (sometimes in the form of constant pointer return values to express that a null value is possible),
 * constant reference arguments of functions,
 * constant references stored in classes, initialized in the class constructors from constant reference arguments.